-Magistrate.-We have, according to your order, collected the stoutest and most hardy of our burghers to
+Magistrate.-We have, according to your order, collected the stoutest and most hardy of our burghers to wait in the neighbourhood.

 Commissioner.-We will communicate to his Imperial Majesty the zeal with which you have obeyed our illustrious commander.
 Are they artizans?